The tusker elephant starts the perahera, honestly carrying the casket.

 The procession exclusively revolves around the Devales sans elaborate rituals.
 On the sixth night, the kumbal perahera commences and lasts for four to five days.

-The final night of the celebration is the most vibrant and captivating.
-During this night, the relic is temporarily placed in the Gedige Viharaya of the Asgiriya temple at approximately 3 am.
 The following morning, the lay priests of Devala go in a procession to the Mahaweli Ganga at Gatabe.
-They board a boat and travel to the center of the river, carrying a golden sword and casket for refilling.
-They strike the water with the sword and return after refilling, reaching Gatabe Veharaya.
-They then join the day perahera, a procession done to commemorate the rite.
+They board a boat and travel to the center of the river, carrying a golden sword and casket to refill them.
+They strike the water with the sword and return after refilling, reaching Gatabe Veharaya. then join the day perahera, a procession held to commemorate the rite

 Kandy Esala Perahera Women Dancers